-A. When a new solvent bottle is opened, the analyst opening the bottle will write his or her initials on the bottle and the date the bottle was opened.

-- B. In most cases solvents should be ordered and shipped to the laboratory where they will be used.
+- A. When a new solvent bottle is opened, the analyst opening the bottle will write his or her initials on the bottle and the date the bottle was opened. - B. In most cases solvents should be ordered and shipped to the laboratory where they will be used.
 In some instances, it may be necessary to transport solvents between laboratories in the OSBI system.
 This can be done by either transporting the solvent in its original shipping container or by placing a solvent bottle in a bucket with a lid and filled with vermiculite.
 Great care should always be taken when transporting solvents. - C. All solvents in their original containers will bear: - 1.
 Solvent name - 2.
 Lot number - 3.
 Manufacturer - 4.
 Date and initials of the analyst receiving the container - 5.
 Date and initials of the analyst opening the container. - 6.
-If the solvent is transferred into another container, the new container will be labeled with the name of the solvent, the lot number, and the initials of the person transferring the solvent. - D. When solvents are received, the following will be documented in ChemInventory: - 1.
+If the solvent is transferred into another container, the new container will be labeled with the name of the solvent, the lot number, and the initials of the person transferring the solvent.

+- D. When solvents are received, the following will be documented in ChemInventory: - 1.
 Solvent name - 2.
 Lot number - 3.
 Manufacturer - 4.
 Date and initials of the analyst receiving the container - 5.
-Date and initials of the analyst opening the container. - 6.
+Date and initials of the analyst opening the container for QA. - 6.
 Solvent function verification procedure, including - i.
 If the Lot DOES function as expected, the analyst will log their name and date in the "QC by" and "QC date" fields in Chemical Inventory - ii.
 If the Lot DOES NOT function as expected, the analyst will document this in the "Notes" for the reagent in Chemical Inventory along with: - 1.
 Analyst name performing the verification procedure - 2.
 Date verification procedure performed - E. Before a new lot of a solvent can be used, it needs to be shown that it is free of contaminants.
-This can be done by taking a sample of the solvent and analyzing it on the GCMS.
+This can be done by taking a sample of the solvent and analyzing it on the GCMS using a Blank10 or Drug10 method.
 The GCMS scan will be archived in ChemInventory.
 If the GCMS analysis shows no sign of contamination, the solvent lot can be used.
-If the solvent appears to be contaminated, then the supervisor and Technical Manager should be notified, and the solvent lot will not be used.
-If used, copies of the solvent log will be uploaded into ChemInventory, but do not need to be distributed with the solvent. - F. All solvents routinely used in the course of casework will have the lot number recorded in the Reagent Information panel for each case within the BEAST.
+If used, copies of the solvent log will be uploaded into ChemInventory, but do not need to be distributed with the solvent.
+If the solvent appears to be contaminated, then the supervisor and Technical Manager should be notified, and the solvent lot will not be used. - F. All solvents routinely used in the course of casework will have the lot number recorded in the Reagent Information panel for each case within the BEAST.
 Solvents occasionally used in casework that are not currently listed in the Reagent Information panel shall have the lot numbers recorded in the analyst notes.